turbot/powerpipe-mod-videogames/README.md

 );
 ```

-## Load the Dataset into the Table
+Load the dataset into the table:

 ```sh
 load data local infile '/path/to/your/all_video_games.csv'